bigramonk/monitored-zero-battery-charging/README.md

 ### Publish connection change event
 <br><img src="./images/zerospy_webhook_trigger_connection_state_change.jpg" width="200"/>

+From here, ZeroSpy will issue POST calls with the requested information every time a trigger condition is met.

-# Home Assistant webhooks
+# Home Assistant
+An easy way to recover information locally and securely is to use webhooks.
+These tokens can be referenced in automations as triggers and the attached JSON data can be easily retrieved.

+## How to create and ue webhooks in Home Assistant
-Home assistant webhooks hace to be called using the following URL type:<br>
+Home assistant webhooks have to be called using the following URL type:<br>
 https://<i>your home assistant instance</i>:<i>port</i>/api/webhook/<i>webhook id</i>
 <br>where:
 <pre>port: 8123 by default